fluxsauce/site_audit/README.txt

 = Overview =

-Site Audit is a collection of standardized Drush commands for analyzing a Drupal site for best practices.
+Site Audit is a collection of standardized Drush commands for analyzing a site for compliance with Drupal best practices.
 Originally designed to provide an actionable report prior to load testing and launch, each report can be read using Drush or written as HTML to a file.

 = Installation =